buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 <h3 id="defining-relations">Defining relations</h3>

 `ParentClassCode` - `Class`es within the same dictionary can be organized in a tree-like hierarchy structure.
-For example: “IfcCurtainWall” is a more specific class of “IfcWall”.
-In bSDD terminology, we say that “IfcWall” is a **parent of** “IfcCurtainWall”.
+For example: “IfcPile” is a more specific class of “IfcDeepFoundation”.
+In bSDD terminology, we say that “IfcDeepFoundation” is a **parent of** “IfcPile”.
 To define such specialization relation, use the `ParentClassCode` attribute on the child object.

 `ClassRelation` and `PropertyRelation`- use those to link your concepts with each other.
 Relations allow us to define parent-child links also with other dictionaries.
 Apart from specialization, you can also define other types of relations, such as decomposition (`HasPart` type, see the list of possible types: [Relation types](#relation-types)).